andrea-dm/Coursera_Capstone/REPORT.md

 - transportation.

 Since we are interested in investing in a luxury restaurant, we first restrict ourselves to just those "Municipi" that stand out for PCI, that is the per-capita income.
 Within such boroughs, we consider only neighborhoods having a population density higher than a certain predefined treeshold.

-The resulting "Zone" are then collected into clusters via some Machine Learning algorithm.
-Such clusters are built on top of a large dataframe containing the venues retrieved via the Foursquare API for each neighborhood.
-A filter is subsequently applied to select the more suitable cluster.
+The bunch of "Zone" resulting from the previous wrangling process is then cleaned out of noise via some clustering algorithm, which is applied to a dataframe containing the venues retrieved via the Foursquare API.
+A filter is subsequently applied to select the more suitable set of neighborhoods.
-Finally, an analysis of the transportation system is performed in order to determine the _best_ "Zona": this is the neighborhood that we will eventually propose to the investor.
+Finally, an analysis of the transportation system is performed in order to determine the optimal "Zona": this is the neighborhood that we will eventually suggest to the investor.

 ## § Data